pyonk/dexercism.vim/README.md

 ## Requirements

-This plugin is using [denops.vim](https://github.com/vim-denops/denops.vim).
+This plugin is using [denops.vim](https://github.com/vim-denops/denops.vim) and requires able to run [Exercism CLI](https://exercism.org/docs/using/solving-exercises/working-locally) locally.

 ## TODO
 - [x] Download a exercise